MicrosoftLearning/mslearn-fabric/Instructions/Labs/01-lakehouse.md

 ## Before you start

-You'll need a Power BI Premium subscription with access to the Microsoft Fabric preview.
+You'll need a Power BI Premium subscription with Microsoft Fabric enabled.

+---
+*Steps to sign up for a free trial go here*

+---

 ## Create a workspace